spellshift/realm/docs/_docs/dev-guide/introduction.md

 ### Testing

 Realm contains code across a variety of languages and frameworks.
-Testing helps ensure our codebase remains stable, enables us to refactor and develop new features with confidence, and can help new Realm developers understand the expected behaviour of our code.
+Testing helps ensure our codebase remains stable, enables us to refactor and develop new features with confidence, and can help new Realm developers understand the expected behavior of our code.
 Below is an outline of the testing requirements for each portion of the codebase, as well as guidance on testing best practices.

 #### Eldritch

-Any methods added to the Eldritch Standard Library should have tests colocated in the method's `<name>_impl.rs` file.
+Any methods added to the Eldritch Standard Library should have tests collocated in the method's `<name>_impl.rs` file.
 Here are a few things to keep in mind:
 * Tests should be cross platform
     * Rely on [NamedTempFile](https://docs.rs/tempfile/1.1.1/tempfile/struct.NamedTempFile.html) for temporary files
     * Rely on [path.join](https://doc.rust-lang.org/stable/std/path/struct.Path.html) to construct OS-agnostic paths